No Execution Capacity

 Research and Investor Development services: published research and direct investment professional interaction via meetings and conferences.

-Investment case for Platinum, Platinum Quarterly, Platinum Essentials and Platinum Perspectives.
+Investment case for Platinum, Platinum Quarterly, Platinum Essentials, Platinum Perspectives and 60 Seconds in Platinum.

 All third-party content/information that is commissioned is on terms that explicitly require that it will be shared.